neuml/txtai/CONTRIBUTING.md

 ### Questions welcome

 We're here to help!
-The best place to reach out is via the `Issues` tab on the GitHub project.
+The best place to reach out is via the [Issues](https://github.com/neuml/txtai/issues) tab on the GitHub.
 If you want to bounce ideas and verify what you're seeing before digging in, please reach out!

 ## Set up a development environment